NethServer/docs/administrator-manual/en/firewall.rst

 Application level gateway is a security component that augments a firewall or NAT employed in a computer network.
 ALG is enabled by default on NethSecurity, it supports many application protocols (like FTP, SIP and so on), allowing them to operate through NAT.
-ALG inspect and rewrite specific network packets and automatically opens required ports.
+ALG inspects and rewrites specific network packets and automatically opens required ports.

 **Enable SIP-ALG**